The “Carnivore Diet”, Are humans meat eaters?

 You may ask your meat-eating argumentative friend if he or she secretes *uricase, of Course few will know what you’re talking about.

 “Uricase? what’s that?” they may ask.
 You respond, “You don’t know what uricase is and you’re telling me you’re a meat-eater?
 Uricase is an enzyme that is secreted in the intestinal tract of all carnivorous animals!
 Humans do not secrete this enzyme.
 Thus, when humans eat meat they cannot break down toxic uric acid.
 When uric acid is absorbed it creates damage in the body.
 To neutralize uric acid the body must draw upon its reserves of valuable alkaline mineral, especially calcium.
-Because grain and meet eating humans have a predominantly acid-forming diet, the body must oftentimes get the necessary base minerals from its bones to neutralize the acid.
+Because grain and meat eating humans have a predominantly acid-forming diet, the body must oftentimes get the necessary base minerals from its bones to neutralize the acid.
 The resulting calcium rates cause kidney stones, accretions in the joints that result in arthritis and, in all events osteoporosis of both bones and teeth.

 This is a carnivore: